RakhithJK/dbeaver-cloudbeaver-wiki/Value-Panel.md

-Value panel provides additional space in the **Data editor** in which you can manipulate data.
-The panel is handy if you work with complex types (structures, arrays), long text data, or BLOBs.
+The Value panel provides additional space in the **Data editor** in which you can manipulate data.
+The panel is handy if you work with complex types (structures, arrays), long text data or BLOBs.

 To open the panel, click **Value** button in the right hand side of the **Data tab**.
 Alternatively, you can open the **Value** panel by clicking **Show in value panel** on a cell context menu.